Salesforce Apex Tutorial for Beginners

 escapeSingleQuotes(stringToEscape)

-This method adds an escape character (\) before any single quotation in a string and returns it.
+This method adds an escape character (\) before any single quotation mark in a string and returns the result.
 This method prevents SOQL injection while creating a dynamic SOQL query.
-This method ensures that all single quotation marks are considered as enclosing strings, instead of database commands.
+It ensures that all single quotation marks are treated as enclosing strings instead of database commands.

 For example: